 What’s Next for the IMF

 As the monetary system became more stable, the IMF shifted its focus to poverty alleviation in line with the UN Millennium Developmental Goals.
 The IMF does this by promoting solid economic policies and helping prevent elements that may cause financial instability globally.
 As globalization has increased, the IMF has responded by helping the poorest members and more fully embracing the broad mandate of Article I. In 1996, the IMF launched a Highly Indebted Poor Countries initiative to help provide debt relief to some of the most impacted members.

 In 2006, the IMF moved to initiate a significant reform program.
 The reforms include a broad reform on the quota system to bring both control and economic contribution for several rapidly growing economies, such as China’s.
 The quota reform was designed to maintain voting power for poorer members while recognizing that the economic structure of the global economy changed.

-The IMF also served as a backstop for emerging nations during the 2008 financial crisis, as well as providing support to Greece in 2010 and Portugal in 2011 as those nations suffered near-defaults on their debt.
-The IMF is likely to continue to have significant impacts on policy and politics in both emerging and developed nations.
+The IMF also served as a backstop for emerging nations during the 2008 financial crisis and provided support to Greece in 2010 and Portugal in 2011 as those nations suffered near-defaults on their debt.
+The IMF is likely to continue to significantly impact policy and politics in both emerging and developed nations.